Alberto0235/MEMS-and-Microsensors-COMSOL-Lab/Lab 03 – Torsional (Z-Axis) Accelerometer Design/README.md

 -   `Torsional_Accel.mph` — COMSOL simulation file.
 -   `Images/` — Torsional mode visualization (tilting motion).

+## How to reproduce
+1. Open `Torsional_Accel.mph` in COMSOL.
+2. Run **Study 1 (Eigenfrequency)** to compute the vibration modes.
+3. Check the resulting frequencies in the **Eigenvalues** table: verify that the fundamental torsional mode falls within the **3-5 kHz** target range.
+4. View the **3D Plot Group** to confirm the mode shape corresponds to a tilting motion around the central axis.

 ## License
 Simulation files: MIT License.